Is Culinary School Worth It in 2026?

 People considering a culinary degree or diploma are often asked: “Why bother going to culinary school?
 Can’t you just learn on the job?”
+It’s a question that sometimes comes from well-meaning family members, friends—or even from your own doubts about the process.

-And it’s true!
+And it’s true.
 Just like an actor doesn’t have to take acting classes, and a writer doesn’t have to study journalism to achieve success, a career in the food industry doesn’t require a formal culinary education.

 But by focusing on education for a few months or years, students can reap a host of benefits that the “work your way up” approach doesn’t offer.
-Plus, completing a culinary program may help graduates to achieve their goals more quickly.
+Plus, completing a culinary program may help graduates achieve their goals more quickly.

 Here we’ll explore the value of culinary degrees or diplomas, and why many students have found that culinary school is absolutely worth it.